 Each component of this sandwich is perfectly delicious on its own, but the sum of all parts is downright scrumptious.
-Let’s start with the pretzel bun which provides the perfect framework for the other flavors.
+Let’s start with the pretzel bun – the perfect framework for the other flavors.

 What is it about pretzel dough that adds something special to a sandwich, elevating our enjoyment of it?
 Is it the distinctive chew unique to a pretzel dough?
 Is it the slightly crunchy exterior of the roll?
-Whatever the attraction is, you can’t deny that pretzel rolls add something very different to any sandwich they become part of.
+Whatever the attraction is, you can’t deny that pretzel rolls add something very different to any sandwich.
 So much so that they are appearing on menus everywhere, from QSRs to the most eclectic gastro pubs.

-We’ve been experimenting with sandwiches of all sorts, and in this case, we experimented with creating a slider-sized version of a pretzel roll using CVap!
+We’ve been experimenting with sandwiches of all sorts, and in this case, we experimented with creating a slider-sized version of a pretzel roll using a CVap® oven!

-Heat milk and butter until 105°F. The butter will not completely melt.
+Heat milk and butter to 105°F. The butter will not completely melt.
 Combine with yeast and brown sugar in a mixer bowl.
-Stir in salt and 2 cups flour and beat for 3 minutes.
+Stir in salt and two cups flour, and beat for three minutes.
 Gradually add enough of the remaining flour to make a soft dough.
 Mix on low for approximately 5-8 minutes to develop elasticity.
 Place in oiled bowl and cover.
-Allow to rise for approximately one hour or until doubled in size.
+Allow to rise for approximately one hour, or until doubled in size.

-1. If using a CVap Cook and Hold Oven, program it to a Food Temperature setting of 130°F (Doneness) and a Food Texture setting of 10 (Browning), with Constant Cook ON, and set the timer for 20 minutes.
-If using a CVap Thermalizer Oven, set it to Channel 7 and set the timer to 14 minutes.
+- If using a CVap Cook & Hold Oven, program it to Food Temperature 130°F (Doneness) and Food Texture of 10 (Browning), with Constant Cook ON, and set the timer for 20 minutes.
+If using a CVap Retherm Oven, set it to Channel 7 and set the timer to 14 minutes.